mverboom/asker/Readme.md

 *var* (mandatory)

 This is the name of the variable the input of the user will be assigned to.
+If var has already been assigned a value, the value will be set as the content of the input field.

 *size* (optional)